John D. Cronise: Songwriting

 Many of Cronise's lyrics on The Sword songs are influenced by literature, including the works of authors such as George R. R. Martin and Jack Vance; Gods of the Earth track "To Take the Black", for instance, was written about the Night's Watch, a group from Martin's A Song of Ice and Fire novel series.
 Speaking about his philosophy on writing songs, Cronise has explained that "It's all meant to paint a picture, both the music and the lyrics.
 I start with an image, or a set of images, or a scene, and work from there", drawing similarities between writing songs and drawing pictures.
 He went on to admit that he is inspired by literature, movies, history, and folklore, and named H. P. Lovecraft as his favourite author (as well as mentioning Robert E. Howard as another influence).
 It has also been noted that progressive metal band Queensrÿche, French animator and director René Laloux, and Peruvian-American author Carlos Castaneda influenced Cronise during the writing of Warp Riders.

-When asked in an interview in 2012 about whether he had "shied away from using [his] own viewpoint and perspective in songwriting" on albums prior to Apocryphon, the frontman admitted that he was "hesitant" to convey his thoughts and opinions on early material, and that he now felt like he had "gotten to the point where [he] can tell people what [he] thinks and not really give a shit about what they think about [it]".
+When asked in an interview in 2012 about whether he had "shied away from using [his] own viewpoint and perspective in songwriting" on albums prior to Apocryphon, Cronise admitted that he was "hesitant" to convey his thoughts and opinions on early material, and that he now felt like he had "gotten to the point where [he] can tell people what [he] thinks and not really give a shit about what they think about [it]".
 He has also stated that he "takes a lot of time on [his] lyrics", claiming that "If you aren't following along with the lyric sheet when you are listening to it then you aren't getting the whole picture of the music".